Nephroptosis is a rare condition where a person’s kidney drops down into the pelvis when they stand up.

 The condition can lead to intense abdominal pain, nausea, and vomiting when standing, but it may also cause no symptoms at all.

 Nephroptosis has long been controversial.
-The term was first used in 1885.
-Since then, it has been associated with many different symptoms, including:
+The term was

 Due to the variety of symptoms linked to nephroptosis, doctors began to disregard it as a real disease.